 6.)
 Nuts & Seeds: Boost Your Brain Function

 Eating more nuts and seeds may be good for the brain, as these foods contain omega-3 fatty acids and antioxidants.
-Studies have found that a higher overall nut intake was linked to better brain function in older age, as nuts and seeds are also rich sources of the antioxidant vitamin E, which protects cells from oxidative stress caused by free radicals.
+Studies have found that higher overall nut intake was linked to better brain function in older age; nuts and seeds are also rich sources of the antioxidant vitamin E, which protects cells from oxidative stress caused by free radicals.
 Research has found that vitamin E may also contribute to improved cognition and reduced risk of Alzheimer’s disease.

 According to NickiRD, “You can find amazing omega-3 fats in hemp, flax, chia and pumpkin seeds.
 Create your own trail mix with these seeds as the front runner alongside coconut chips, cacao nibs, walnuts and almonds.”

 7.)
 Sage: An Herb to Boost Your Memory

 Dating back to 1597, ancient herbalists cited that sage was good for the brain and has the ability to quicken nerves and memory.
 Even then, they were onto something.
 According to recent studies, sage may possess memory-enhancing properties, and a research review published by the National Center for Biotechology Information identified sage as one of the herbs that may be beneficial to Alzheimer’s patients.

 NickiRD says, “How many times have you passed these herbs at the local produce market?
 Now you have reason to stop and look.
 Sage, (part of the mint family) works wonders by improving memory and concentration.
 Try adding the fresh leaves to your roasted butternut squash.
 You can even take it one step further and rub organic brain-friendly sage essential oil on your wrists and then breathe deep!”